-Do they mean you are the best at what you do?
+Does it mean you are the best at what you do?

-Do make you better at your personal life than others?
+Does it make you better at your personal life than others?

 In a Professional environment, you’ll find a lot of titles getting thrown around like the CEO, CTO, Project Manager, Program Manager, Vice President, Senior Developer, Lead, Principal Architect, Sales Specialist, Associate Consultant, Delivery Manager, etc.

 After hearing all of these you may feel that these titles make them better than you in some aspects.
 The truth is a lot of them have been in the industry for many years and they have something which is called as experience.
 In this blog I will try to break down two of the most important words in the Professional world, Titles and Years of Experience.

 Why we require Titles?

 Titles are used to distinguish the level or responsibility a person has within an organization or a skill a person can deliver.
 Apart from basic difference in salary and the kind of work, a person doesn’t get to own the company and control the company just because he happens to be the CEO except in scenarios where he is the largest shareholder :D

 The CEO too needs to report to the Board of Directors if the company happens to have multiple investors.
 In short all of us are sheeps having playcards with titles over our heads running the same race.

 Just because you work for an organization doesn’t mean you own it.
 But it does mean that you get to decide on its behalf.
 And No, that is not power that is a responsibility.

 Which brings us down to another question, just because I’m at a higher up position do I own the employees that work under me.
 Well technically, you own the responsibility for your employees and not their personal lives.